 then we also have a decomposition

 To be able to rule out the existence of the first residue in a limit of of Willmore immersions, it suffices to understand how bubbles form.
 Up to diffeomorphisms and rescaling, they are obtained by taking conformal transformations of $\R^n$.
-The first residue is invariant by translations, rotations and dilatations, but not by inversions (as for example, it vanishes for minimal surfaces).
-We are nevertheless able to define thanks of Noether's theorem three others residues, which are transformed one into the other under a simple rule.
+The first residue is invariant by translations, rotations, but not by inversions (as for example, it vanishes for minimal surfaces).
+We are nevertheless able to define thanks to Noether's theorem three others residues, which are transformed one into each other under a simple rule.
 The invariance by rotations, dilatations, and composition of translations with inversions give the four residues

 where for all vector $\vec{X}\in\C^n$,